-The following discussion and analysis of our financial condition and results of operations are provided as a supplement to and should be read in conjunction with the consolidated financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q as well as our audited consolidated financial statements and related notes included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+The following discussion and analysis of our financial condition and results of operations are provided as a supplement to and should be read in conjunction with the consolidated financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q as well as our audited consolidated financial statements and related notes included in our Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.

-Demand for new homes declined beginning in mid-2022 as the Federal Reserve repeatedly increased benchmark interest rates in response to inflation, which, in turn, drove national mortgage and other interest rates higher and negatively impacted home affordability and consumer sentiment.
-However, new home sales began to strengthen in early 2023 at higher levels than the third quarter of 2022, evidenced by an increase in our net new orders of 43% for the three months ended September 30, 2023 over the comparable prior year period.
+Demand In 2022, the Federal Reserve began raising its benchmark rate in response to persistent inflation that began after the onset of the COVID-19 pandemic.
+Despite this rise in interest rates, demand for new homes declined beginning in mid-2022 as generally remained strong during 2023, which continued through the Federal Reserve repeatedly increased benchmark interest rates in response to inflation, which, in turn, drove national mortgage and other interest rates higher and negatively impacted home affordability and consumer sentiment.
+However, new home sales began to strengthen in early 2023 at higher levels than the third first quarter of 2022, 2024.
+This momentum is evidenced by an increase in our net new orders during the first quarter of 43% for the three months ended September 30, 2023 2024, which increased 14% over the comparable prior year period.
 The demand for new homes has strengthened as the result of limited supplies of existing home inventories in combination with the market adjusting to the higher interest rate environment.
-While affordability challenges for housing remain due to the higher interest rates, cost increases, and general inflation in recent years, we have responded by adjusting sales prices where necessary and focusing sales incentives on closing cost incentives, especially mortgage interest rate buydowns, which have supported the increase in our net new orders.
-Additionally, the rate of customer order cancellation that spiked in late 2022 in response to inflation and interest rate increases has now normalized to historical levels.
+While affordability challenges remains challenged for housing remain due to the higher interest rates, cost increases, and general inflation in recent years, we have responded by adjusting sales prices where necessary and focusing sales incentives on closing cost incentives, especially mortgage interest rate buydowns, which have supported the increase in our net new orders.
+Additionally, the rate of customer order cancellation cancellations that spiked in late 2022 in response to inflation and interest rate increases has now normalized to historical levels.